electron/trop/docs/local-setup.md

 6. Update your GitHub App’s Webhook URL to your [smee.io](https://smee.io/) URL.
 7. Run `$ npm start` to start the server.

-### Configuring a Bot User

-To make things as safe as possible backports are done in a third party repo (a real github account).
-This bot will fork the base repo to this users account, backport the commits and then push to the fork.
-For instance, we use [trop-bot](https://github.com/trop-bot) as our user to handle the forks.

-You must define your own bot user to use by declaring the `GITHUB_FORK_USER_TOKEN` variable in the `.env` file.
-The value must be a personal access token with full "repo" access.

 ### Testing

 ```sh